 - Specify the total number of frames in each set using the drop-down list. - Select the specific frames to process from the list.
-Select more than one file by holding down the Control key (Windows) or Command key (Mac) and clicking on the desired frames.
+Select more than one file by holding down the Control key and clicking on the desired frames.